The Science Behind Why Your Body Loves Cold-Weather Running

 5. Cold Weather Enhances Mental Clarity and Mood

 Cold exposure stimulates neurotransmitters like norepinephrine, which boosts alertness, attention, and energy.
-Pair that with the endorphin release of running and you get:
+Pair that with the endorphin release from running, and you get:

 6. You Reduce Heat-Related Fatigue